zukulent0/Swap-League/rules.md

 ## Contact Information ##
-- Hello!
-My name is **zukulent0** and I'm organizing this PPT Swap League!
+- I am the Tournament Organizer, zukulent0.
-- You may contact me directly on Discord via my tag **zukulent0#7655**.
+- You may contact me via Discord @zukulent0#7655
-- The <a href="https://discord.gg/harddrop">Hard Drop Discord</a> channel will host a specific channel for the League at **#tourneys**.
-We will use this channel to communicate tournament matters such as scheduling matches.
+- The #tourneys channel on the  <a href="https://discord.gg/harddrop">Hard Drop Discord</a> will be used for scheduling matches and contacting me or your opponents.

 ## League Overview ##
-- Game used is Puyo Puyo Tetris for the PC (Steam)
+- Games will be played on the PC version of Puyo Puyo Tetris, available through Steam.
+- Game will be played on Swap Mode.
-- Players will be placed on leagues that will contain players who belong in the same skill level
+- Players will be placed in lettered leagues that roughly correspond to their skill levels.
 - The different leagues are given letters (S, A, B, C, D) with S league containing the strongest players
-- Maximum player count for S League is 6 players
+- The maximum player count for the S league is six (6).
-- Maximum player count for A, B, and C Leagues is 10 players
+- The maximum player count for the A, B, and C leagues is ten (10).
-- D League has NO PLAYER LIMIT!
+- The D league has no player limit.
 - League size or count may be increased depending on demand
-- Leagues will run on a Round Robin bracket: S League will play every player in the league twice while the other leagues (A/B/C) will play every player in the league only once
+- The league will use a Round Robin tournament format.
+Players in the S league will match with every other player twice.
+Players in the A, B, and C leagues will match with every other player only once.
+If the D league contains ten (10) or fewer players, it will use the Round Robin tournament format.
+If it contains eleven (11) or more players, it will use the Swiss tournament format.
-- Depending on size, D League will either run as Round Robin (10 or less) or Swiss format (11 or more)
-- The run time for this League Season is 4 weeks
+- Season one of the league will run for four (4) weeks.

 ## Scheduling ##
-- Players are expected to play **2 FT15 sets** a week
+- Players will be expected to complete two (2) sets every week.
-- A **FT15 set** is defined as 2 players having a 1v1 match where the first player to win 15 individual games is the winner
+- One set is a one-on-one match that ends when one player reaches fifteen (15) wins.
+In other words, the first player to earn 15 stars in a one-on-one match is the winner of the set.
-- The overall schedule of the league should be determined by the time the league starts
+- League matchups will be determined when the league begins on March 8, 2019 and will be publicly available.
+It is your responsibility to find out who your next opponent is and schedule a match with them.
 - This means that each person's weekly matchup for Weeks 1-4 will be on display and it is up to the players to contact their opponent to schedule a good time to match
-- Scheduling for D League will be different if it runs Swiss since the current round needs to finish before determining the schedule for the next round
+- If the D league contains more than ten (10) players, scheduling will change, as each round must conclude before the next round can begin in a Swiss tournament format.
-- Please message the Tournament Organizer (me) when you and your opponent have agreed on a match time.
-Ideally use the HD #tourneys channel.
+- Please post to the #tourneys channel on the Hard Drop Discord Server or message me when you and your opponent have agreed upon a time to begin your set.
+My contact information and a link to the Hard Drop Discord Server can be found at the top of this page.
 - Since this league is an international one, we do not have a default match time because it may not be ideal for all players
 - **If you do not set up a time to play your opponent, you will forfeit that match!
 If you do not schedule your match a second time then you will be disqualified from the league!**
-- DO NOT BE LATE for your matches.
-If you are late for more than 15 minutes you forfeit the set.
+- **DO NOT BE LATE!** If you are late by fifteen (15) minutes or more, you forfeit the set.
+**If you do not contact your opponent and agree on a time to begin the set, you will forfeit the set.
+Failing to do so a second time will result in DISQUALIFICATION.**

 ## Match-specific Rules ##
 - The recommended ruleset when making a Free Play room is: 1v1, 3 game set